dmbrownlee/demo/rhcsa/coursefiles/chapter0/lab0-2.md

 ```

 The ```packer build``` command uses the instructions in the ```.json``` file to download the installation media, create a virtual machine, install the operating system and customize it for use with Vagrant, shutdown the virtual machine, and, finally, package the virtual machine's hard disk file into a Vagrant base box file with a ```.box``` extension.
 This base box file can be added to Vagrant's base box repository with the ```vagrant box add``` command.

+## CONFIRMATION

+You will know you have completed this lab successfully when the following are true:

+  1. You recognize when Vagrant says you're in the wrong directory and know which file to look for to confirm you are in the correct directory.
+  1. You know how to check the current status of your virtual machines from the command line.
+  1. You can create one or more virtual machines with a single command
+  1. You can quickly stop and reboot your virtual machines
+  1. You can destroy remove your virtual machines from the command line when you no longer need them.